dhruvraj-singh-rawat/Azure-ML-Nodejs/README.md

 # Nodejs Implementation of the Azure ML Workbench webservices

-Due to non availability of Nodejs implementation in Microsoft Documentation.This is a quick start Bioler template ..
+Due to non availability of Nodejs implementation in Microsoft Documentation.This is a quick start Boiler template